-When issuing a prediction, one can question human or artificial intelligence on how much she/it is sure about the prediction.
+When issuing a prediction, one can question how much human or artificial intelligence is sure about the prediction.
 Without going into detail on the dramatic consequences of overconfident artificial agents in such situations as Autonomous Driving, this article will focus on the Neural Concept’s core competence: building predictive models that are surrogates of more resource-intensive CAE models.

 CAE simulations are physics-based and solve numerical equations on computational domains, mostly of industrial interest (CAD shapes).
 We will assume that CAE yields a reasonable estimation of a real life behaviour and can therefore be assumed as “Ground Truth” (otherwise, it can be supplemented by experimental data).
 Similarly to the human brain, Deep Learning data-driven models learn by seeing examples and extracting information from these results.
 In our case, learnt examples are from CAD or various inputs (materials, boundary conditions etc.) and learnt results are CAE (or experimental).
 Hence, when facing a new unknown example, the model will predict the result in real-time, based on the data used for its training.

 In general, when issuing a prediction, one can question human or artificial intelligence on how much she/it is sure about the prediction.
 The same is true for our Neural Network models.